 - Preheat the oven to 275°F. Line a baking sheet with parchment paper or tin foil, or spray with cooking spray.

-- In a large bowl, combine the maple syrup, olive oil, cayenne, cinnamon, chili powder, and rosemary.
+- In a large bowl, combine the maple syrup, olive oil, cayenne, cinnamon, smoked paprika, and rosemary.
 Add nuts and toss to combine thoroughly.
-Transfer to the prepared baking sheet and spread into an even single layer
+Transfer to the prepared baking sheet and spread into an even single layer.

 - Roast until the nuts are mostly dry and browned, 40-50 minutes.
 Remove from oven, set the pan on a wire rack, and allow to cool for an hour.
 Break up the nuts into pieces and store in an airtight container.